Getting out into nature for a hike is great for the mind, body and soul, and these hiking gifts will enhance that feeling even further.

 And to help I've put together the following list of gift ideas for hikers that will all add to their hiking experience in one way or another.

-1. A Suitable Pair Of Hiking Boots
+1. A Comfortable And Durable Pair Of Hiking Boots

 Buying a hiker a new pair of hiking boots is the most obvious gift to start with.